DavidLabitzke/slot-machine-console-project/README.md

 >I would love it if this could eventually become an actual GUI app, which mimics the look and feel of a real slot machine more closely.
 >I previously attempted to use tkinter to display the emojis.
 However, due to the limitations of tkinter, it is unable to display the emojis in full color
 >I understand that there is a way to display an image of the emoji on screen, which will preserve the full color.
 >However, I am simply unwilling to take the time to make this happen at the moment, as there are other project I need to work on.
+>
+>I am aspiring to learn how to work with unity to create GUI slot machine games in the future.
+>At this time, I am mainly focusing on learning how to use the game engine, but I am hoping to create more slot machine games in the future.